 For high potential surfaces such as solar array interconnects, the presence of dense plasma allows current to flow through the plasma, by collection of electrons and ions to positive and negative surfaces respectively.

-This effect is particularly significant for LEO orbits where the plasma is dense and spacecraft surface potentials, e.g. on solar arrays, may be very high compared to the plasma temperature.
-The size of the current depends principally on the size of the sheath, which may be significantly larger than the surface itself.
-For example, the sheaths produced by positively charged solar array interconnects may merge (the snap-over effect) so that the effective collecting area is the whole array surface.
-Conversely, the presence of nearby strongly negatively charged areas may create a potential barrier preventing current collection to a small positive surface.
+This effect is particularly significant for LEO orbits where the plasma is dense and spacecraft surface potentials, e.g. on solar arrays, can be very high compared to the plasma temperature.
+The size of the current depends principally on the size of the sheath, which can be significantly larger than the surface itself.
+For example, the sheaths produced by positively charged solar array interconnects can merge (the snap-over effect) so that the effective collecting area is the whole array surface.
+Conversely, the presence of nearby strongly negatively charged areas can create a potential barrier preventing current collection to a small positive surface.

 The higher mobility of electrons compared to ions means that current collection is far more efficient to positive surfaces and leads to these surfaces being driven towards plasma ground.
 This means that the way in which a solar array is connected to the spacecraft ground can affect the equilibrium potential of the whole spacecraft i.e.